ryandoyle/pcpeasygo/README.md

 > Work-in-progress Go bindings for [Performance Co-Pilot](http://pcp.io)

 ## Example
-See `main.go` in the project root.
+See `examples/main.go` in the project root.

 ## License
 This project is licensed under the MIT license